drojf/drojf.github.io/games.md

 - [**Yakuza 0**](https://store.steampowered.com/app/638970/Yakuza_0/) - Recommended
   - Well worth the $20 USD price, a good bit of fun and entertaining/dramatic story.
 However, I didn't the older games nearly as much as this prequel.
-  - Available on Xbox Game Pass (Xbox and PC)!
   - Often on sale which makes it even more worth it.

 - **Phoenix Wright Series (GBA/NDS)**